Ard3ny/ard3ny.github.io/_posts/2023-02-18-DIY-Pi-KVM-Raspberry -Pi-4.md

 ```

 ### Bulk copy / paste
 One of my favorite features is copy paste bulk text.
-This the most USEFULL STUFF EVER and all the VNC user’s can relate.
+This the most USEFUL FEATURE EVER and all the VNC user’s can relate.

 ![img-description](/assets/img/posts/2023-02-18-DIY-Pi-KVM-Raspberry -Pi-4.md/image-18-1024x566.png)